Hot New Trends in Paint Technology and Innovation

 Remote Operation

-Operators can control painting robots and systems remotely using virtual or augmented reality interfaces.
-This removes workers from hazardous painting environments and tedious tasks.
-Remote operation allows painting in confined spaces or at heights that would otherwise require extensive scaffolding or lifts.
+Operators can now control painting robots through virtual or augmented reality interfaces, keeping workers out of hazardous or hard-to-reach environments.
+This technology allows painting in confined spaces or at heights without the need for scaffolding or lifts.

 Data-Driven Optimization